-seldom proceeds at a uniform rate.
+- Initial Development of Complex Systems: The development of the various components of large systems seldom proceeds at a uniform rate.
 Some components will have been fully implemented while others remain only partially specified.
-Analysis at this stage, before the system has been completely implemented, can make use of the detailed information about implemented components to verify that the system will meet its requirements if the unimplemented components meet their specifications, or point out the need for modifications in the specifications or implementations.

-- Evolutionary Development.
-In order to understand the implications of proposed modifications to an existing system, developers necessarily confront a combination of fully-implemented components, those that will not be modified, and specifications for the new or modified components.
-Indeed, specifications of the original components of the system may not be available at all during maintenance, so analysis using high-level specifications of all components may be impractical. - Compositional Analysis.
-Although the performance of the system may depend on some of the details of the implementation, it may be possible to abstract much of the implementation detail away without affecting the analysis of a particular aspect of the system.
-In this case, some of the components of a fullyimplemented system could, for the purposes of analysis, be represented by a high-level specification of their interfaces with the rest of the system.
-Such compositional techniques can make analysis practical for systems that would otherwise be far too large for existing analysis methods. - Modeling the Environment of the System.
-Most realtime systems are reactive-they interact repeatedly with their environments, rather than simply computing a value and terminating.
-Although the environment may consist largely of other computer systems, it may involve components such as sensors that will not be implemented in software.
-For the purpose of analyzing the behavior of the system, it may be more appropriate to express the possible behavior of the environment in a suitable high-level specification than to fully implement a software model with the same behaviors.
+Analysis at this stage, before the system has been completely implemented, can make use of the detailed information about implemented components to verify that the system will meet its requirements if the unimplemented components meet their specifications, or point out the need for modifications in the specifications or implementations. - Evolutionary Development: In order to understand the implications of proposed modifications to an existing system, developers necessarily confront a combination of fully-implemented components, those that will not be modified, and specifications for the new or modified components.
+Indeed, specifications of the original components of the system may not be available at all during maintenance, so analysis using high-level specifications of all components may be impractical. - Compositional Analysis: Although the performance of the system may depend on some of the details of the implementation, it may be possible to abstract much of the implementation detail away without affecting the analysis of a particular aspect of the system.
+In this case, some of the components of a fully-implemented system could, for the purposes of analysis, be represented by a high-level specification of their interfaces with the rest of the system.
+Such compositional techniques can make analysis practical for systems that would otherwise be far too large for existing analysis methods. - Modeling the Environment of the System: Most real-time systems are reactive-they interact repeatedly with their environments, rather than simply computing a value and terminating.
+Although the environment may be another computer system, it may involve components such as sensors that will not be implemented in software.
+For the purpose of analyzing the behavior of the system, it may be more appropriate to express the possible behavior of the environment in a suitable highlevel specification than to fully implement a software model with the same behaviors.

-In this paper, we propose a method for analyzing partially-implemented real-time systems.
-We consider realtime concurrent systems for which some components are implemented in Ada and some are partially specified using regular expressions and Graphical Interval Logic (GIL) [4], a real-time temporal logic with an intuitive graphical representation similar to the time-lines typically used by system developers.
-We show how automata derived from the regular expressions and the GIL specifications [5], [6] can be combined with hybrid automata constructed from the Ada code [7] to construct models of the partially-implemented systems that account for such properties as run-time overhead and scheduling, yet support tractable analysis of nontrivial programs.
+In this paper, we propose a method for analyzing partiallyimplemented real-time systems.
+We consider real-time concurrent systems for which some components are implemented in Ada and some are partially specified using regular expressions and Graphical Interval Logic (GIL) [9], a realtime temporal logic with an intuitive graphical representation similar to the time-lines typically used by system developers.
+We show how automata derived from the regular expressions and the GIL specifications [11] can be combined with hybrid automata constructed from the Ada code [8] to construct models of the partially-implemented systems that account for such properties as run-time overhead and scheduling, yet support tractable analysis of nontrivial programs.
 Our method can be fully automated.
 We illustrate the approach with analysis of a small example.

 In the next section, we briefly discuss some related work.
 In the third section, we explain our approach and apply it to a small example.
 Some additional details of the approach are given in the fourth section, and the final section presents some conclusions and directions for further research.

-2 RELATED WORK
+RELATED WORK

 The main contribution of this paper is an approach to the analysis of real-time concurrent systems that allows some parts of a system to be specified in a temporal logic while making use of detailed implementation information about other components.
-The analysis thus involves combining information from very different sorts of formal models of real-time systems.
+The analysis thus involves combining information from very different sorts of formal models of realtime systems.